District Advisory Councils

 Members can be elected or appointed, and it is up to each D.A.C. to determine its own process.

 - Parent terms are two (2) years, with the option to renew once for a maximum of four (4) years of service.

 - Student terms are 1 year, with the option to renew once for a maximum of two (2) years of service.

 |Morell / Souris||573 / 514|

 Representatives are encouraged to bring any information forward to the council meetings that may be of interest to other parents, teachers and students.
 Agendas are based on action items carried forward as well as any new business any member would like added.

 Often guests attend to provide information to members about priorities, programs and services offered by the Department of Education and Lifelong Learning or Public Schools Branch.

-Key themes from council meetings and reports will be posted in the RESOURCES section of this site by family of schools.
+Key themes from council meetings and reports will be posted in the RESOURCES section of this site by the family of school.
 (Please note: This is not a comprehensive record.
-A summary of discussion is provided to each DAC for consideration before posting online).
+A summary of the discussion is provided to each D.A.C. for consideration before posting online).